ExcelFunctions.net Logo

 Complementary Error Function

-The Complementary Error Function is equal to 1 - ERF (i.e. 1 - Error Function), and is given by the equation :
+The Complementary Error Function is equal to 1 - ERF (i.e. 1 - Error Function), and is given by the equation:

 Complementary Error Function Equation

-Further information can be found on the Wikipedia Error Function page
+For further information, see the Wikipedia Error Function page

-Basic Description
+Function Description

 The Excel ERFC function calculates the Complementary Error Function, integrated between a supplied lower limit and infinity.

-The format of the function is:
+The syntax of the function is:

 ERFC( x )